Using the location condition in a Conditional Access policy

 - When a mail client is used to connect to Exchange Online with legacy authentication, Azure AD may receive an IPv6 address.
 The initial authentication request goes to Exchange and is then proxied to Azure AD.

-In addition, if you are using Azure VNets, you will have traffic coming from an IPv6 address.
+If you're using Azure VNets, you'll have traffic coming from an IPv6 address.
 If you have VNet traffic blocked by a Conditional Access policy, check your Azure AD sign-in log.
 Once you’ve identified the traffic, you can get the IPv6 address being used and exclude it from your policy.

 If you want to specify an IP CIDR range for a single address, apply the /128 bit mask.
 If you see the IPv6 address 2607:fb90:b27a:6f69:f8d5:dea0:fb39:74a and wanted to exclude that single address as a range, you would use 2607:fb90:b27a:6f69:f8d5:dea0:fb39:74a/128.